joe-speedboat/workshop.container/17 Comprehensive review (ho).md

 * verify if you can access the content again

 ## Addon
-* Pack the db directory into a tar.gz and move it to your desktop
+* Pack the db directory content into a tar.gz and move it to your desktop
 * Note the comands you used to deploy the wikijs with mariadb in a save place
 * Restore the VM snapshot of your docker node
 * Install docker